-Chromebooks in need of repair should be returned to the Library Media Specialist.
+A PPSD Chromebook in need of repair should be returned to the Library Media Specialist.
 The district will determine if a Chromebook can be repaired or needs to be replaced.
-PLEASE DO NOT ATTEMPT TO CONTACT SAMSUNG SERVICE DIRECTLY FOR REPAIR QUESTIONS.
+PLEASE DO NOT ATTEMPT TO CONTACT THE CHROMEBOOK'S MANUFACTURER DIRECTLY FOR REPAIR QUESTIONS.
 PLEASE CONTACT THE SCHOOL DISTRICT.
-Users are not to take their PPSD-owned Chromebook to an outside service for any type of repairs or maintenance, or to attempt to repair damaged or malfunctioning Chromebooks themselves.
+Users are not to take their PPSD-owned Chromebook to an outside service provider for any type of repair or maintenance, or to attempt to repair a damaged or malfunctioning PPSD Chromebook themselves.
 Users are not to purchase replacement Chromebook parts (i.e. online).
-Chromebooks are the property of PPSD and will be repaired by the district or by an approved service.
+PPSD Chromebooks are the property of the school district and will be repaired by the district or by an approved service.
 Replacement parts are to be purchased by the PPSD through approved vendors only.
 Costs of repairs or replacement will be assessed as necessary, as per this policy.
 Please see the section 'Fee for Incidental Damage,' below, for more information.